 Consistency is something you should always aim for while building a website.
 From design approach to the tone of voice of your content, balance is part of the experience you’re providing.
 Knowing how to handle it gently will bring you many benefits.

-Osteria comes with a customizable footer widget area that you can easily use to display content across all pages of your website.
+Mies comes with a customizable footer widget area that you can easily use to display content across all pages of your website.
 That’s why we highly recommend using this particular space to add general information that people want to access with ease.
 Contact details, social icons, subscription to the newsletter, open hours are just a few ideas that you can experiment with.

 Setting the Footer Columns Number